Filecoin

 A raw success rate treats 97 % from 200 checks identically to 97 % from 2 000 checks.
 A newly onboarded provider that happened to have a perfect first two weeks looks identical to an established one with years of data.
 This conflates certainty with quality.

-The Bayesian score closes this gap by asking: given what has actually been observed, what success rate can we be 95 % confident the provider truly sustains?
-The answer is always lower than the observed rate — but less so as the sample count grows.
+The Bayesian score instead asks: given what has actually been observed, what success rate can we be 95 % confident the provider truly sustains?
+The answer is always lower than the observed rate but increasingly less so as the sample count grows.

 How the score is calculated